decentraland/adr/content/ADR-189-social-service-M2.md

 In the first example, it is the Browser Interface's responsibility to identify which profiles are missing and then send this information to Unity.
 This makes the Browser Interface the information orchestrator.
 In the new approach, Unity Renderer would take on this role of information orchestration.

-### Browser interface changes
+### Browser Interface changes

 This new structure will also require changes on the Browser Interface side.
 First, all of the friendship logic will be deleted, except for the necessary state to ensure that channels and messaging code continue to function without any issues.
 This will involve deleting the interactions with Unity around storing the friendships, friendship requests, and the logic for fetching profile information before sending the friends.

-The biggest impact on the Browser interface side will be in the Friends sagas, in the functions `refreshFriends`, and `handleIncomingFriendshipUpdateStatus`, and all the logic for the client configuration will be migrated to the new implementation on the renderer's side.
+The biggest impact on the Browser Interface side will be in the Friends sagas, in the functions `refreshFriends`, and `handleIncomingFriendshipUpdateStatus`, and all the logic for the client configuration will be migrated to the new implementation on the renderer's side.

 ## Risk analysis